TinyBuild acquires Hello Neighbor devs and will invest $15 million in franchise

 In addition to games, TinyBuild said its book project has generated $16 million in sales and $5 million in accessories sales.

-The company has recently been giving out its new game, Totally Reliable Delivery Service, for free on Epic Games Store.
+The company has recently been giving out its new game, Totally Reliable Delivery Service, for free on the Epic Games Store.
 The game is available on the PC, Xbox One, PS4, Nintendo Switch, Android, and iOS.
 TinyBuild has also published a prequel, Hello Neighbor: Hide and Seek, and multiplayer spin-off Secret Neighbor.

 This month, TinyBuild announced its partnership with Arcane Wonders to bring Hello Neighbor to the tabletop.
 The Secret Neighbor Party Game will hit all the major stores in October.
 The graphic novel Hello Neighbor: The Secret of Bosco Bay is also scheduled for release in October.

 Nichiporchik was born in Latvia and lives between the U.S. and the Netherlands.
 He started his game career in 2002 at the age of 14, when he dropped out of high school to become a pro gamer.
-He worked as a games journalist, marketeer, and producer across casual games and web games before starting TinyBuild with Tom Brien in 2011.
+He worked as a games journalist, marketer, and producer across casual games and web games before starting TinyBuild with Tom Brien in 2011.
 TinyBuild has published over 30 titles.